Icinga/icinga2/doc/8-migration.md

 In Icinga 1.x a service object is associated with a host by defining the `host_name` attribute in the service definition.
-Alternate methods refer to `hostgroup_name` or behavior changing regular expression.
+Alternate methods refer to `hostgroup_name` or behaviour changing regular expression.

 The preferred way of associating hosts with services in Icinga 2 is by using the [apply](#using-apply) keyword.